jotacoroe2y/cucumberjs-stagehand-template/README.md

 # cucumberjs-stagehand-template
 A template to start a Cucumber + Stagehand project.
+It pretends to be a "vibe coding" template to write functional automated tests.

 ## Installation
 Install node packages: